kojiwell/periodic-table/README.md

 Design a single core with explicit variation points like types, knobs, or plug-ins, so that it can serve many use cases without duplication, but specialise when doing so yields meaningful gains in performance, accuracy, or clarity.

 **Example:** The C++ Standard Template Library is a collection of containers, iterators, and algorithms parameterized by templates [45].
 Postgres allows users to add types and operators to the core database system [46].

+🟪 **Pd – Probabilistic Design**

+Introduce controlled randomness to gain efficiency, scalability, or simplicity while accepting a small, quantified risk of error or loss.

+**Example:** Routers treat queue length as a probability signal: as the queue grows, they drop incoming packets with increasing probability, proactively signalling congestion [13].

 ## 🟧 Group 2: Efficiency